-During the year the Trust received £495 (2021 - £Nil) from Harlow Education Consortium.
+During the year the Trust received £500 (2022 - £495) from Harlow Education Consortium, of which: Vic Goddard, CEO and Co-Principal is a trustee, K Spencer, Member, is the Principal and Chief Executive; M Hardware, Member, is a Governor; C Bull, Trustee, is a Governor; and D Morgan, Trustee, is an employee.
 This income is a proportion of grants received by the consortium, which is then distributed to all member academies.